 Once you’ve finished adding your additional decoration, right click on the top layer and select Flatten Image.

 The two layers are now combined into one.

+Drag, or copy and paste, the black and white overlay mask and position it on top of the photo.
 The photo should now have two layers, the black and white overlay mask on top and the photo underneath.

 And magically, the black center of the overlay mask disappears allowing the image underneath to show through, leaving the white edges intact.

 The Screen Blending Mode looks at each channel’s color information and multiplies the inverse of the blend and base colors.
 The result color is always a lighter color.
 Screening with black leaves the color unchanged.
 Screening with white produces white.
 The effect is similar to projecting multiple photographic slides on top of each other.